APNAPDEV/Termita/README.md

-This codes are a prototype of a final project made by a beginner
+These codes are a prototype of a final project made by a beginner